victorpadovam/secret_db/README.md

-`secret_db` is a Flutter package that allows secure and encrypted data storage using an [link text](https://pub.dev/packages/sqflite)
+`secret_db` is a Flutter package that allows secure and encrypted data storage using an [SQLite database](https://pub.dev/packages/sqflite)

 It provides a convenient way to store sensitive data with encryption and protection against data extraction on rooted/jailbroken devices.